 And I will put enmity Between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”
 (Genesis 3:15 LSB).

-“For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called; Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
-Of the increase of his government and of peace there will be no end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and with righteousness from this time forth and forevermore.
-The zeal of the Lord of hosts will do this.”
-(Isaiah 9:6-7 ESV).
+“For a child will be born to us, a son will be given to us; And the government will rest on His shoulders; And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.7 There will be no end to the increase of His government or of peace, On the throne of David and over his kingdom, To establish it and to uphold it with justice and righteousness From then on and forevermore.
+The zeal of Yahweh of hosts will accomplish this.”
+(Isaiah 9:6-7 LSB).